RefresherTowel/docs/echo/index.md

 ## Tags (filter the noise)

-You can tag individual logs:

-- Pass a single tag as a string: "UI"
-- Or pass multiple tags as an array: ["UI", "Input"]
+You can tag individual logs by either passing a single tag as a string: `"UI"`, or pass multiple tags as an array: `["UI", "Input"]`.

 Then you can tell Echo "only show logs that overlap these tags":